rh-telco-tigers/Scala-Java-Hot-Rod-DataGrid/README.md

 ```
 - Open promt at project level and exec "sbt run".

-- Open your Cache in DataGrid console and you should see cache entries in the list.
+- Open your Cache in DataGrid console and you should see cache entries in the list. [img]()